-Collaboration often occurs between just two people who are preparing a concept for the group to review at a later time.
+Collaboration often occurs between just two people who are preparing a concept for the group to review later.
 The online collaboration tool you select should enable this type of communication.
-Allowing for two people to work on a file together and simultaneously have an interactive conversation about it using their messaging preference (audio, video, or online chat) can increase productivity.
-Additionally, there are some occasions where everyone in the group doesn’t need to be privy to a conversation.
-It’s important to have privacy and access settings per individual that can be adjusted whenever needed.
+The ability for two people to work on a file together and simultaneously have an interactive conversation about it using their messaging preference (audio, video, or online chat) can increase productivity.
+Additionally, it’s important to have privacy and access settings per individual that can be adjusted whenever needed — there are some occasions where everyone in the group doesn’t need to be privy to a conversation.

 One of the latest trends in online collaboration software is having all the conversations about a project stored in a central location.
 Think of it as a bulletin board or Facebook for business, but without the ads.
 Instead of inviting people to an event where everyone leaves comments and additional commentary on specific messages, team members have a similar messaging center for a particular project.

-2. Choose Easy-to-Use Online Collaboration Tools to Increase Adoption
+Tip 2: Choose Easy, Intuitive Online Collaboration Tools to Increase Adoption

-Look for a solution that has an intuitive interface, one that is familiar and simple to navigate.
+Look for a solution that has an intuitive interface — one that is familiar and simple to navigate.
 The solution should also not be overly complex nor overly simple.
 It should conform to the way each individual chooses to work.
+Some teams opt for a platform with dashboard functionality, so they can drag and drop designs or documents for review, or get an at-a-glance view of project status and metrics in a single, central information hub.
 Additionally, the solution should integrate with and support other programs or methods currently in use.
 If a program isn’t easy to use, the people in your organization aren’t going to adopt it.

-Collaborating on work doesn’t just stop at leaving a comment; it also involves workflow.
-The online collaboration software you select should help automate your workflows.
+Collaborating on work doesn’t end at leaving a comment; it also involves workflow.
+Therefore, the online collaboration software you select should help automate your workflows.
 It should track the location of a file or document, who has made changes to it and when, and even help move it along in the process via task management features.

 Plenty of phenomenal ideas come out of a good brainstorming session.
 In today’s work environment, where people may be working at home or located in different offices around the globe, getting everyone in front of the whiteboard is challenging.
 The good news is that with the right online collaboration tool, you can gather everyone together on a virtual whiteboard.
 After all, collaboration is about the people, not the location.

-Thanks to smartphones, tablets, and ubiquitous Wi-Fi, people don’t stop working when they walk away from the computer.
-Many workers want to be able to use their mobile devices to check-in on projects while on the go.
-Be sure to consider the type of mobile support available.
+Thanks to smartphones, tablets, and ubiquitous wifi, people don’t stop working when they walk away from the computer.
+Many workers want to be able to use their mobile devices to check in on projects while on the go, so be sure to consider the type of mobile support available.
 Besides just being compatible or having a mobile app for Windows Phone, Apple iOS, and Android devices, find out if there are any limitations.
-For example, when using the mobile app version, will team members only be able to view changes on a document or can they also add comments?
+For example, when using the mobile app version, will team members only be able to view changes on a document, or can they also add comments?

 It’s not uncommon to find multiple computer platforms in the workplace.
 Designers may be working on Macs while the business team uses PCs.
-Also, consider the employees who work away from the office either full-time or after traditional work hours.
-They may use an entirely different platform at home than they do at work.
+Also, consider the employees who work away from the office (either full-time or after traditional work hours), who may use an entirely different platform at home than they do at work.
 The online collaboration software you select should work seamlessly on all platforms: Macs, PCs, and even Linux (if that’s part of your environment).
 A solution that is initially compatible with multiple operating systems (OS) will likely be scalable and support future OS updates.

 An essential key to any successful project is scheduling.
 In addition to meeting deadlines, it can also be a useful tool for team members to help manage their work.
-While collaboration is about reviewing files and making changes or adding comments in real-time, it’s also about taking accountability for your deliverables.
+While collaboration is often about reviewing files and making changes or adding comments in real time, it’s also about taking accountability for your deliverables.
 When workers can add their status updates on their tasks, it saves the project manager time, and everyone knows the state of the project.
-If all of this is in the cloud - in real-time - then everyone is on the same page.
+If all of this is in the cloud - in real time - then everyone is on the same page.

 Projects typically have multiple moving parts and plenty of dependencies.
 That’s when scheduling is key.
-It’s one thing to add deadlines and tasks to the calendar, but the ability to keep track of them and have them automated can help workers meet deadlines.
-The online collaboration software you choose should monitor the status of tasks and project milestones, and even send out automated reminders or an alert to team members when a deadline is approaching or something has fallen behind schedule.
+It’s one thing to add deadlines and tasks to the calendar, but the ability to keep track of and automate them can help workers meet deadlines.
+The online collaboration software you choose should monitor the status of tasks and project milestones, and even send out automated reminders or an alert to team members when a deadline is approaching, or when something has fallen behind schedule.

-For project managers, Gantt charts are visual roadmaps that identify potential bumps in the road so they can plan accordingly.
-At a glance, a Gantt chart can show if tasks are being completed in the right order; if deadlines are being met, if the right dependencies are in place, and if something is falling behind.
-Depending on the tool you use to create a Gantt chart it can also send out alerts and reminders to specific team members.
-When it comes to collaborating, it’s a useful tool for seeing the status of a particular document and where it is in the workflow process.
+For project managers, Gantt charts are visual roadmaps that identify potential bumps in the road, so they can plan accordingly.
+At a glance, a Gantt chart can show if tasks are being completed in the right order, if deadlines are being met, if the right dependencies are in place, and if something is falling behind.
+Depending on the tool you use to create a Gantt chart, it can also send out alerts and reminders to specific team members.
+When it comes to collaborating, Gantt charts are a useful tool for seeing the status of a particular document and where it is in the workflow process.
 While online collaboration software isn’t synonymous with Gantt charts, the ability to at least view a Gantt chart for a project can help keep team members in the loop so they always know the status of their work.

-- Verify the Tool Will Integrate with Your Calendar Apps:
+Verify That the Tool Will Integrate with Your Calendar Apps

-Once tasks are assigned, and milestones and deadlines set, one of the easiest ways to view that information is in the calendar.
-There’s no reason to re-invent the wheel.
-Look for a solution that uses a standard calendar view that workers are already accustomed to using.
-Additionally, it would be great if tasks assigned to team members could appear in their individual calendars.
+Once tasks are assigned and milestones and deadlines set, one of the easiest ways to view that information is in a calendar.
+There’s no reason to re-invent the wheel: Look for a solution that uses a standard calendar view that workers are already accustomed to using.
+Additionally, look for the ability for tasks assigned to team members to appear in their individual calendars.
 Many programs integrate with existing calendar apps such as Google, Outlook, or iCal, and will automatically add appointments and meetings to those programs.

 Online collaboration software isn’t about a group of people working on a single file.
 It’s about a team working on a project, which has multiple types of files.
-Depending on the project’s scope it can include a variety of file types such as PDF, Excel, Word, PNG or JPG (images), Google Docs, Power Point, Project files and more.
-The ability to have an online repository where all project files are stored, accessible and editable by team members is essential.
+Depending on the project’s scope, it can include a variety of file types, such as PDF, Excel, Word, PNG or JPG (images), Google Docs, Power Point, Project files, and more.
+It’s essential to have an online repository where all project files are stored, accessible, and editable by team members.

-- Certify the Product’s Security Features are Inline with IT Requirements:
+Certify the Product’s Security Features Align with IT Requirements

 Since online collaboration tools can also serve as a repository for all the files in a project, confirm that it supports all the file types you use.
 Create a list of all the possible file formats used in different projects and use that for reference when researching features.